Cancer of the parathyroid gland is rare. Benign (non-cancerous) tumours of the parathyroid gland are more common.

-There are 4 small parathyroid glands.
-They are attached to the thyroid gland in the front of the neck.
+You have 4 small parathyroid glands in your body.
+They are attached to your thyroid gland in the front of your neck.
 The thyroid gland and the parathyroid glands are close to each other and have similar names, but they are different and do different things.

-We have information about thyroid cancer, which is a different type of cancer and is treated differently.
+We also have information about thyroid cancer.
+This is a different type of cancer and is treated differently.

-Most of the calcium in the body is stored in the bones.
-PTH makes the bones release calcium into the blood.
-When calcium levels in the blood are high, the parathyroid glands produce less PTH and calcium levels drop.
+Most of the calcium in your body is stored in the bones.
+PTH makes the bones release calcium into your blood.
+When calcium levels in the blood are high, the parathyroid glands make less PTH and your calcium levels drop.

-- feeling thirsty and passing a lot of urine
+- feeling thirsty and passing more urine (pee) than usual

 - feeling sick or being sick (vomiting)

 - changes in mood – feeling low, depressed, irritable or nervous

 - pain in the tummy (abdomen) or back